‘Just trying to flick this thing up’: Pikes Peak Peanut Pusher - NewsBreak

 It’s all happening 46 years after the last pusher, Tom Miller, reportedly smashed Baxter’s record to the top in less than five days.

-Still, Salem said he is in no rush and plans to take plenty of breaks.
+Still, Salem says he’s is no rush and plans to take plenty of breaks.

-“You know as amazed as everyone seems to be when they hear I am going to do this, I mean, myself, I am a little surprised,” Salem said.
+“You know as amazed as everyone seems to be when they hear I am going to do this, I mean, myself – I am a little surprised.”

 You can view the Travel Channel’s recap of previous peanut pushers at the Manitou Springs Heritage Center .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.